zeroc-ice/ice-packaging/ice/pypi/README.rst

 low-level details such as network connections, serialization, and concurrency so that you can focus on your application logic.

-Our Python extension makes the full Ice feature set available to Python developers, including:
+The Ice Python extension makes the full Ice feature set available to Python developers, including:

 * Client and server support